AlmagroPe/Extract-data-from-documents/README.md

-# Project: Bidding Document Extraction and Analysis with BERT
+# Bidding Document Extraction and Analysis with BERT

 ## 📌 Description
 This project leverages **Natural Language Processing (NLP) with BERT** to extract, segment, and analyze bidding documents in Spanish.
 The workflow includes: